nathgoh/CS224U-NMT/README.md

-# CS224U-NMT
+# CS224U-NMT Final Project
 -------------------------------------------------------------------------------------
+### Neural Machine Translation
-### WMT'14 English German datasets was used for this project, obtained from https://nlp.stanford.edu/projects/nmt/
+### WMT'14 English Vietnamese datasets was used for this project, obtained from https://nlp.stanford.edu/projects/nmt/